dwighthouse/unofficial-talonvoice-docs/docs/Rules.md

 #### Usage for Ambiguity Reduction

-Optional Partial Phrases can sometimes also be useful in providing Talon with some help recognizing spoken phrases with ambigious length by adding an optional final terminating word or phrase.
+Optionals can sometimes also be useful in providing Talon with some help recognizing spoken phrases with ambigious length by adding an optional final terminating word or phrase.
 For example, if using the (later explained) `<dgndictation>` to recognize an arbitrary phrase, adding an optional `[over]` ending phrase will help Talon deliniate when to stop that particular Rule recognition.
 Without using the optional phrase, Talon will have to rely on an auditory pause.

-> **Note:** If the entire Rule is entirely made up of an Optional Partial Phrase (ex. `[wholely optional]`), Talon will treat the Rule as if it does not have the brackets, aka, not optional.
-Avoid this construction as it serves no purpose and might lead to confusion.hello worldhello world movementhello world movement